Specifying the On-Center (OC) Spacing for Wall Framing

 Setting the default stud spacing

 Wall types, specifically framing wall layers, will not follow the default Stud Spacing value located in the Framing Defaults unless they have been chosen to do so within the Wall Type Definitions dialog.
-Please see Step 3 in the next section to learn more.
+Please see the next section to learn more.

-1. In your desired plan, navigate to Edit> Default Settings , expand the Framing category, select the General Framing option, then click Edit
+1. In your desired plan, navigate to Edit> Default Settings , expand the Framing category, select the Automatic Framing option, then click Edit.

-In X15 and prior versions, select the Framing category, then click Edit.
+In X16, select the General Framing option, then click Edit.

-2. On the Wall panel of the Framing Defaults dialog that opens, specify the desired Stud Spacing value.
+2. On the Wall panel of the Automatic Framing Defaults dialog that opens, specify the desired Spacing value.

 This value is measured from stud center to stud center.

-Framing Defaults on the Wall panel changing the Default Stud Spacing
+Automatic Framing Defaults on the Wall panel changing the Default Spacing

 3. Click OK and Done to close the dialogs.